patriziobellan86/PoE_Small_originalPaper/README.md

 # PoE_Small Repository

-This repository contains the code and experimental results for the paper **"PoE_Small"**.
+This repository contains the code and experimental results for the paper **"Beyond Generalist LLMs: The Power of Personality-Driven Expert Agents Ecosystem"**.

 ## Repository Structure